Signify to buy Cooper Lighting from Eaton for $1.4 billion

 Cooper reported 2018 sales of $1.7 billion, and earnings before interest, taxes, depreciation and amortisation (EBITDA) of $187 million.

+Philips said it intends to keep dividends steady or increase them after the acquisition, but its main focus will be to reduce debt of the combined company from two times net debt to EBITDA to one time in the coming three years.

+During that time Signify will de-prioritize further merger and acquisition activity, Rougeot said.

-Reporting by Toby Sterling in Amsterdam; Editing by Sandra Maler and Matthew Lewis
+Reporting by Toby Sterling in Amsterdam; Editing by Matthew Lewis and Lisa Shumaker